PhrozenByte/acme/README.md

 Upgrade
 -------

+We don't guarantee API compatibility between versions, i.e. you must always check the full changeset before upgrading `acme-issue`, `acme-renew` and `acme-check`.
+Upgrading by itself is very simple most of the time, just replace the `acme-issue`, `acme-renew` and `acme-check` script files with their respective new version, but sometimes usage changes.
+In the past the following major breaking changes were made, but note that this list is incomplete:

+As of `acme-check` v1.10 the shorthand option `acme-check -r` was equivalent to `acme-check --renew`, but was changed to match `acme-check --retry` in v1.11 instead.
+At the same time the shorthand option `acme-issue -r` (previously matching `acme-issue --renew`) was dropped.

-If you're currently running `letsencrypt-issue` v1.6 or older, you might ask yourself how to upgrade to `acme-issue` v1.8 or later.
-Simply check the steps below, but as with the install instructions, you **MUST** read, understand and edit these commands to fit your setup.
-To upgrade later versions of `acme-issue` just replace the `acme-issue`, `acme-renew` and `acme-check` script files with their respective new version.
+With `acme-issue` v1.8 we completely overhauled the directory structure.
+So, if you're currently running `letsencrypt-issue` v1.6 (or earlier) and want to upgrade to `acme-issue` v1.8 (or later), you can apply the following upgrade steps.
+However, as with the install instructions, you **MUST** read, understand and edit these commands to fit your setup.

 ```sh
 # create new base and config dir